 Cost Growth

 Unlike conventional project delivery methods in which the project is executed in a specific sequence (detailed design → procurement → construction), requiring bidding between phases, the design-build approach notifies the project owner of the total costs of a project upfront and the overall costs across all stages, thereby making it easier to calculate the ROI.
-As a result, design and construction cost growth are often lower while using the design-build method, making it a highly beneficial project delivery system for capital projects.
-Typically, in design-bid-build, the cost of the project will not be certain until the detailed design is complete and the package is bid out for construction costs.

 It’s important to note that because project costs are estimated before design completion, contingency is added to cover unknown quantity effects that may occur during the detailed design process.